Sunday

 2. Industry leaders need to develop a fluid experience that is absolutely interactive.
 They have to utilize both digital and analog communications so that your digital efforts need to complement the hard copy print.
 They are both vital to survival and to secure future market share.
 This is truly an amazing period and there are groundbreaking revenue generators just waiting to be explored.

-3. The industry needs to develop Applications for iPhone, iPod Touch, and the long-awaited Apple Tablet (a January debut is likely), which will also have capacity for these applications and enhance the digital magazine experience.
+3. The industry needs to develop Applications foriPad, iPhone, and iPod Touch.
 These elements will have ROI through a monthly subscription-based process through iTunes in the Apple Application Store.
 Again, there are individuals that will turn away from print due to their environmental stance.
 This is perfectly fine.
 In fact, this is an opportunity to connect with a diverse crowd, save money, and preserve natural resources.

 4. You can charge the same amount or close to it on a subscription-based model without physically creating excess hard copy product.
 Remember, we are communicating a holistic brand communication process that will be a touch point for individuals on a global level.
 We haven’t hit on it yet, however, think about what you can offer your advertising partners and vital accounts that support the industries.
 You will be able to offer vast digital and print solutions that will be more effective than the singular pursuit of either digital or print.
 This method is an interactive multi-channel campaign that will enhance your brand IQ for both business-to-business and business-to-customer relations.